 Use a letting agent or do it yourself?

 If you are local to your investment property and you are confident to show the property yourself, then I would strongly advise doing it yourself.
 Use an online agent to put your ad on the main portals like Rightmove and always take out Rent Guarantee & Legal Expenses insurance.
 This is because there is a slightly increased risk of dodgy tenants seeking out landlords advertising direct.
 Consequently it is VITAL to reference as thoroughly as letting agents do.

 However, if you're not local to the property then you will need to use an agent.
 Do ensure they are members of ARLA and I would definitely avoid 'Full Service' agreements and go for Let Only at about 7% - 8% of the annual rent.

 Obviously the above is just a very few tips on profiting from buying to let.
-There are many sources of information across the internet and in bookstores and I would urge a novice landlord to tread carefully.
-I have produced a Kindle Buy To Let guide myself, aimed specifically at first-time landlords, available as a download from Amazon.
+There are many sources of information across the internet and I would urge a novice landlord to tread carefully.
+I have produced a Kindle Buy To Let guide myself, UPDATED for 2019, aimed specifically at first-time landlords, available as a download from Amazon.